 Time-travel has always been at the top of my wish list for super-powers.

 The closest thing to this experience is visiting historical museums and monuments.

 I cherish the memories exploring famous landmarks such as the Louvre in Paris and The British Museum in London, both of which house thousands of ancient treasures that can captivate the adventurer within us all.

 I attempt to soak in all the beauty and magnificence of each displayed piece by appreciating the dedication, effort and devotion that went into making a painting, sculpture, pottery or utensil.

 Whether it’s the mysterious gaze of the Mona Lisa or a piece of an archway from a majestic Greek temple or a well-preserved Egyptian mummy, each one tells a story of the people that made it.
-It gives us a strong sense of the values, hopes and fears of the artist.
+It gives us a strong sense of the values, hopes and fears of the artist and we learn from the historical past.

 Read a novel by Jane Austen or Charlotte Brontë and you can’t help but get enchanted by the quaintness of the Victorian mannerisms.
 Watch a classical movie from Hollywood’s Golden Age and you get captivated by the effortless poise and chic demeanor displayed by the actors on the screen.